 All of us have had an encounter where we urgently needed an item at a very inconvenient time.
 Professional wrestlers are no exception, including the GOAT, Chris Jericho.

-“You can do it.
-We can help.” – Home Depot Came to the Rescue of Chris Jericho
+How Home Depot Came to the Rescue of Chris Jericho

 “I sign the release form, and then we’re hanging out in there waiting.
 Kenny comes in, who I haven’t seen for a while, and then Pentagon comes in, who I’ve never met.
 I think they might’ve filled him in at that point.
 So they told him, ‘Please make sure that Pentagon brings an extra costume.’
 He replied, ‘Absolutely, already done.; What I didn’t say was, ‘Make sure he brings a costume that’s the same as the one that he’s wearing.'”

 “The [Young] Bucks then were saying, ‘He probably doesn’t have two.
 I don’t have two of the same.
 Why would I?’
 So we never even thought about that.
 We could have probably had another made, but here we are at like 7 o’clock, 7:10, and he has a gold costume and a silver costume.
 They’re not matching anyways, even in the design, but the colors are completely different.
 The idea is, once again, Kenny wins the match, Penta is selling, lights go off, lights go on, everyone is like, ‘What the hell is going on, there’s nobody in there?’
 Penta’s still down, Penta gets up, attacks Kenny, bam bam bam bam, unmasks and it’s Jericho.”